-In looking for market opportunity you must understand the positions claimed by the competitors in that category.
-Most brand positioning mistakes are made because the brand themselves refuse to see the market dispassionately.
-If you expect to find opportunity you must be challenging to your own assertions.
+In looking for market opportunities, you must understand the positions claimed by the competitors in that category.

 Analyzing Brand Position